authelia/authelia/README.md

 If you want to contribute to Authelia, please read our [contribution guidelines](./CONTRIBUTING.md).

-Authelia exists thanks to all the people who contribute so don't be shy, come chat with us on [Matrix](#matrix) and start contributing too.
+Authelia exists thanks to all the people who contribute so don't be shy, come chat with us on either [Matrix](#matrix) or [Discord](#discord) and start contributing too.

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):